icssc/peterportal-api-next/tools/grades-updater/README.md

-# Inserting/Updating Grade Distribution Data for PeterPortal
+# Inserting Grade Distribution Data for PeterPortal

 This folder contains scripts taking a preprocessed CSV file, sanitizing the data, and inserting it into a remote AWS RDS instance.
 Please read this file thoroughly before processing the grade distribution data from UCI's Public Records Office (PRO).